bradcordeiro/c4id/README.md

 # C4ID

 A JavaScript module for NodeJS to generate C4 IDs.
 Written in TypeScript.
-As described in [SMPTE ST 2114:2017](https://pub.smpte.org/latest/st2114/st2114-2017.pdf), a C4 ID is a 90 character Base58 string representation of a 64 byte SHA512 hash.
-This package does not create SHA512 hashes, it simply creates their C4 IDs representation.
+As described in [SMPTE ST 2114:2017](https://pub.smpte.org/latest/st2114/st2114-2017.pdf), a C4 ID is a 90 character Base58 string representation of a SHA512 hash.
+This package does not create SHA512 hashes, it simply creates their C4 ID representation.

 ## Installing / Getting started